akukudala/Practice_repo/final_paper.md

 ## 2. Loading data into an S3 Bucket  <a name="bucket1"></a>
 * In this scenario, we are uploading a csv file which is taken from [kaggle](https://www.kaggle.com/datasets/hishaamarmghan/list-of-top-data-breaches-2004-2021).
-* Command - aws S3 cp can be used to upload files into specific s3 buckets , in the below code we are uploading files into aks_s3 bucket which we created in the previous step.
+* Command: **aws S3 cp** can be used to upload files into specific s3 buckets , in the below code we are uploading files into aks_s3 bucket which we created in the previous step.
 ```
 aws s3 cp DataBreaches\(2004-2021\).csv s3://aks_s3
 upload: ./DataBreaches(2004-2021).csv to s3://aks_s3/DataBreaches(2004-2021).csv